 The Dairy Business Association has been successful in providing an influential voice for the dairy community at all levels of government in Wisconsin.
 Through a collaborative effort with rule-making agencies, local governments, state elected officials and other organizations, DBA has produced favorable policy and regulatory outcomes that allow our dairy community to thrive.

-Our organization is well-known in Madison for sensible solutions to the table that farmers and community partners can effectively implement.
+Our organization is well-known in Madison for bringing sensible solutions to the table that farmers and community partners can effectively implement.
 We are often asked by lawmakers for input about the practical impact of legislative proposals.

 Here are examples of DBA’s work during the 2017-18 legislative session: